inventree/inventree-docs/docs/start/docker_dev.md

 ```

 !!! success "Check Connection"
-    Check that the server is running at [http://localhost:8000](http://localhost:8000)
+    Check that the server is running at [http://localhost:8000](http://localhost:8000).
+The server may take a few minutes to be ready.

 ## Restarting Services